opencv/opencv/modules/gpu/doc/data_structures.rst

 gpu::PtrStep\_
 --------------
-.. cpp:class:: gpu::PtrStep\_
+.. ocv:class:: gpu::PtrStep\_

 This structure is similar to
-:cpp:class:`DevMem2D_` but contains only a pointer and row step.
+:ocv:class:`DevMem2D_` but contains only a pointer and row step.
 Width and height fields are excluded due to performance reasons.
 The structure is intended for internal use or for users who write device code.
 ::

     template<typename T> struct PtrStep_